jhawcroft/cinsimp-web/GENERAL-TODO.md

   * print stack
   * report template design
   * report printing

+* static pages for Google searchability/indexing

-* server-side VM and script execution??
+* server-side VM and script execution

-* web 'one-click' access:
-  * export of handlers/functions for SOAP/RPC
-  * export of reports
-  * export of card(s) as HTML 5 forms
+	- some kind of expression evaluation will be needed for sort, even if simplified/restricted

+* server-side find implementation for faster find & more capable mark/unmark

 * paint:
   * lasso tool